dlincol1/Hotkeys/README.md

-# VRED-Hotkeys2HTML
+# VRED-HotkeysApp
-Read/Activate VRED Hotkeys from a webpage
+Activate VRED Variants that have Hotkeys from a webpage